Scottish study underscores rarity of blood disorders after Astra vaccine

 Britain’s Medical and Healthcare products Regulatory Agency (MHRA) had previously reported low platelet counts in combination with blood clots following vaccination with the AstraZeneca vaccine known as Vaxzevria were estimated to occur at a rate of about 1.3 in 100,000 first doses.

-The European Union's drugs regulator has found a possible link between low platelet counts in combination with blood clots and the Vaxzevria vaccine and with Johnson & Johnson's (JNJ.N) single-dose shot. read more
+The European Union’s drugs regulator has found a possible link between low platelet counts in combination with blood clots and the Vaxzevria vaccine and with Johnson & Johnson’s single-dose shot.

 The EU body, as well as MHRA, have maintained that overall benefits of both the vaccines outweigh any risks posed by them.